mikowitz/rmq-promotion-template/README.md

 in keeping with ProMotion convention
 * creating the nav bar uses ProMotion helper methods

-Use
+Installation and Use
 --------

+### First use with RubyMotion >= 2.3

-If you have Rubymotion >= 2.3, you can use this template directly from GitHub:
+If you have RubyMotion >= 2.3, you can use this template directly from GitHub:

 `~$ motion create --template=git@github.com:mikowitz/rmq-promotion-template.git <your-app-name>`

-This will install the template to your `~/Library/Rubymotion/template`.
+This will install the template to your `~/Library/RubyMotion/template`.
 If you have already installed it, running the above command will run a `git pull`.

+### First use with RubyMotion < 2.3

+If you have an earlier version of RubyMotion, you can install the template by running:

+`~$ git clone git@github.com:mikowitz/rmq-promotion-template.git ~/Library/RubyMotion/template`

+### Subsequent apps

 Once the template is installed, subsequent projects using the template can be created simply using